 Guiding Antiracist Journeys

 PCM has core members and other skilled facilitators and organizers who serve as guides, digging into biases, identifying White supremacy and anti-Blackness, and working on shifts that bring about genuine and meaningful change.
-How this all shows up for students, educators, parents, and community members lies at the heart of our work together.

 What can PCM do for my school community?

 PCM can help your school or organization with antiracist and racial justice workshops, events, consultations, or campaigns.
 We have partnered with schools to design professional development experiences where teachers examine their own identities and the ways in which those identities impact their work.
 We support educators as they center antiracist and racial justice teaching strategies in their schools and classrooms.

 “PCM provided the megaphone needed to amplify my students’ voices… the students brought their vision and energy, and PCM turned it into reality.
 They were with us every step of the way in our advocacy.
 Working with PCM transformed me, my teaching, and my students’ experience in the classroom…they created a space in which all of the students’ voices were heard, and made sure that their voices were heard by the community… as well as the city and state legislatures!”